xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

 she is. she says that she came by walking, and on the bus.
 Ras Iley confirms that this is quite normal for the Mayans to move about in this manner.
-Belize is very near Guatamala and you see many indians in Belize.We Hug Everyone and take photos as we leave the restaurant to take Locksley back to the Pier, for his return to the ship.
+Belize is very near Guatamala and you see many indians in Belize.

+We Hug Everyone and take photos as we leave the restaurant to take Locksley back to the Pier, for his return to the ship.
 We pass a billboard from the Ministry of Health, urging not to bring Aids Home.
 I of course have to have a